Preobrazhensky constituency

 The Preobrazhensky constituency (No.205 (Note: No.198 in 1993-1995, No.199 in 1995-2007)) is a Russian legislative constituency in Moscow.
 The constituency covers northern and central Eastern Moscow.

-The constituency has been represented since 2021 by A Just Russia – For Truth deputy Anatoly Wasserman, journalist, political pundit and regular television intellectual quiz shows participant, who won the open seat as an Independent, succeeding two-term United Russia incumbent Anton Zharkov.
+The constituency has been represented since 2021 by A Just Russia deputy Anatoly Wasserman, journalist, political pundit and regular television intellectual quiz shows participant, who won the open seat as an Independent, succeeding two-term United Russia incumbent Anton Zharkov.